zeelsheladiya/HotkeyGrammarAid/README.md

 ```

 ## 4. Download your LLM model you want to use
-> It only supports `.gguf` model file fot fast and smoother experiance.
+> It only supports `.gguf` model file for faster and smoother experience.

 * Download your model and put it in the project folder
 * Make sure you download lightweight model because Model performance will depend on your hardware.